Dawn FM: Commercial performance

 In the United States, Dawn FM debuted at number two on the Billboard 200 with 148,000 album-equivalent units, calculated from 173.04 million on-demand streams and 14,000 pure album copies; it was blocked from the top spot by American rapper Gunna's DS4Ever, which debuted with an extra 2,300 units that week.
 Dawn FM marked the Weeknd's eighth top 10 entry and his first studio album since Kiss Land (2013) to debut at number two.

+The album logged two more weeks at its peak position of number two in spring 2022 following the distribution of its physical formats in February and May respectively, with it additionally being blocked by the soundtrack album of the 2021 American animated musical fantasy film Encanto and American rapper Future's I Never Liked You.
+In February 2022, the album would rise to a new peak of number one on the Billboard Top R&B/Hip-Hop Albums chart, making it his eighth number one project on the chart.
+In May 2022, the album would go on to break the record for the largest sales week for an R&B album on vinyl, with nearly 34,000 of its units for the chart week being vinyl.
+This record would be broken later by Silk Sonic's An Evening with Silk Sonic.
+Dawn FM was the fifteenth best-selling album of the year according to Hits, still according to the magazine, the album has moved a total of 980,000 album-equivalent units by the end of 2022, including 195,000 pure album sales, 87,000 song sales, 997 million audio-on-demand streams, and 49 million video-on-demand streams.

+On July 17, 2023, Dawn FM was certified platinum by the Recording Industry Association of America (RIAA) for earning over a million album-equivalent units in the US.

 In the United Kingdom, Dawn FM debuted at number one on the UK Albums Chart with over 20,000 units, becoming the Weeknd's third number-one album.
 It is the first album released in 2022 to top the chart.
+It also topped the Canadian Albums Chart of the Weeknd's home country, and nine other national album charts.